“Reading takes us away from home, but more important, it finds homes for us everywhere.”

 Sustainable independence includes both gainful employment and appropriate housing.
 Family Promise works toward these goals while keeping the family together.
 FPOC combines the efforts of the faith communities, volunteer organizations, and existing social service agencies.
 For some families, time in the program is relatively short, especially if they have job skills, and mostly need time, assistance, and a safe haven, while working their way toward independence.
 For others, the path is longer and may include job training, before being able to be employed, and then moving into affordable housing.

-The role that Budding Readers will play will happen once a family is settled into their new home.
-At that time Budding Readers will gift a bundle of new age-appropriate books to each child in the family from birth to age 11 (through elementary school).
+The role that Budding Readers plays happens once a family is settled into their new home.
+At that time Budding Readers gifts a bundle of new age-appropriate books to each child in the family from birth to age 11 (through elementary school).

 Budding Readers is very excited to be part of this program and to be able to enter at the beginning.
 We want to keep the children interested in books and reading so that, in the long run, their family’s homelessness will not put them at an academic disadvantage.